Radio Tamazuj: Etymology

 The word "Tamazuj" has been translated from South Sudanese Arabic word which means ‘blend’ in Arabic.

 History

 Radio Tamazuj was launched in 2011 and initially operated out of the South Sudanese capital of Juba.
 In 2015, the government shut down its office, interrogated its staff, and deported foreign editors.
 Since then, the radio's employees have been scattered across Africa.

 Community engagement

-Radio Tamzuj has been sourced for being one of the news analyzers by the Relief Web to provide information for public consumption and thus has been feeding the public on information for both local and international linkages.
+Radio Tamazuj has been sourced for being one of the news analyzers by the Relief Web to provide information for public consumption and thus has been feeding the public on information for both local and international linkages.
 Radio Tamazuj operates on shortwave during morning and evening time slots only, broadcasting in local dialect Arabic which makes it very easy for the local people to get what is being said which simplifies the message and informs the public.
 Radio Tamazuj also offers Voice of America--VOA broadcasting that encompasses the daily news from South Sudan in its bulletin.